gloriafung/Escape-Room/README.md

 The application will provide users with a series of scenarios, emulating a character stuck in a room, forced to use the items around them to escape.
 Users will pick one out of two options, dictating what they want their character to do.
-The next scenario you are faced with will depend on your answer to the previous.
-Throughout each scenario, you will encounter items that can be added into your inventory to aid your escape.
-Depending on your choice of actions, users will either successfully escape the room or fail.
+The next scenario users will faced with will depend on their answer to the previous.
+Throughout each scenario, they will encounter items that can be added into an inventory to aid the escape.
+Depending on users' choice of actions, they will either successfully escape the room or fail.

 Users can also save the state of their game, and load it from file to return to a previous checkpoint.
-As the user exits the game, an event log is printed of all the items they have acquired in their inventory.
+As users exit the game, an event log is printed of all the items they have acquired in their inventory.

 ***Who will use it?***